vladikk/vladikk.github.com/source/_posts/2014-06-27-html-doing-it-right.markdown

 	<br />
 	<div id="menu">...</div>

 The line break should only be used to denote the beginning of a new line *inside* of a paragraph.
-This tag should be used rarely, instead a text should be divided into paragraphs using the &lt;P&gt; tag:
+It should be used as rarely, as you use shift+enter in your favorite word processor.
+Instead a text should be divided into paragraphs using the &lt;P&gt; tag:
 	<p>
 		Paragraph 1
 		...